Church’s solar garden feeding hungry in Muncie

 The garden is in its second year, already totaling more food than last summer.

-Joe Kouns, a volunteer at the church, who is all part of the local master gardeners’ club, said the garden last year produced close to 1,200 pounds.
+Jim Kouns, a volunteer at the church, who is all part of the local master gardeners' club, said the garden last year produced close to 1,200 pounds.

 A big part of this year's success is a recently installed solar power irrigation system.
 Four small panels sit on the side of a shed.
 The energy powers a pump, which pushes water from rain barrels through a hose to the plants.